slatedocs/slate/source/includes/_appendixA.md

 		<tr>
 			<td>error_message</td>
 			<td>A textual description of an error that occurred while processing the transaction.</td>
 			<td>Bad data format:Failed to parse the date string provided in the data.
-Please use ISO8601 format.</td>
+Please use ISO 8601 format.</td>
 		</tr>
 		<tr>
 			<td>frn</td>